tjausm/Jip/readme.md

 Jip is a software testing and verification tool developed as part of a Master's thesis in the Department of Computing Sciences at Utrecht University.
 The goal of Jip is to discover bugs in software through symbolic execution, a method widely used in the field of software testing and verification.
 The tool is built with Rust and supports three different SMT-solvers as backends, namely: Z3, CVC4, and Yices2.

 ## Symbolic Execution with Jip
 When Jip symbolically executes a program, it generates a Control Flow Graph (CFG) for it.
 For example, given the program in the image below on the left that assigns the maximum value to variable `z`, Jip will generate the CFG on the right.
 There are two possible paths through the CFG, representing all possible executions of the program.
-Jip will generate two formulas from the assumptions and assertions made in the path:
+Jip will generate two formulas from the assumptions and assertions made in each path through the CFG:
 1. `x >= y ==> x >= x && x >= y`
 2. `!(x >= y) ==> y >= x && y >= y`